Samenvatting van de inhoud van de website in het Engels, speciaal voor de Ierse gasten.

 An early source about the Purgatory

 The pilgrims who went to the Purgatory are listed in Michael Haren & Yolande de Pontfarcy, The Medieval Pilgrimage to St. Patrick's Purgatory (1988).
 The list starts with an Irish knight, Owein, who went into the cave around 1147.
 Eventually, his tale was written down by Henry of Saltrey, around 1185.
 This Tractatus de Purgatorio Sancti Patricii became very popular, was translated in most European languages, and attracted many pilgrims from all over the Continent, most of them in the 14th and 15th century.
 Our knight, however, precedes even knight Owein.
 So he must have heard about the Purgatory from another source.
-In Haren's book (p.
+In Haren and De Pontfarcy's collection (p.
 59 note 4) this other source is only briefly mentioned.
 Having learned about Hendrik of Thabor's chronicles and accepting the knight from Holland as a historical figure, dr. Haren decided to dig further.
 He found out that the emperor Henry V and his wife Matilda had in their retinue an Irish chaplain, David of Würzburg, who was appointed as chronicler for the imperial campaigns into Italy (1110-11 and 1116-17).
 Of all his previous writings, the reason for his appointment must have been his De Purgatorio Patricii.
 Shortly before the first campaign, at Easter 1110, Henry and Matilda were betrothed in the church of Utrecht.
 David of Würzburg will have been there, too, so probably from that year on the news about the Purgatory spread in the area of Utrecht and inspired a knight here to go on a pilgrimage to Ireland.
 Returning, he helped the bishop build a church, at the earliest from 1114 on, so the pilgrimage may have taken place in 1113.

 What the knight (Herman or Theoderic) brought back from his Irish pilgrimage was the spirituality of St. Patrick's Purgatory and of the Irish monasteries he visited on his journey to Lough Derg; but it did not start there.
 He must have heard about the Celtic way before he went.
 The mere fact of such a pilgrimage suggests that the people in these Low Lands still knew where their apostle Willibrord came from.
 The Irish-Celtic inspiration must have been of some influence here before Theoderic's pilgrimage; but certainly his journey will have enforced this influence.
 So, what was kept alive in Oostbroek for centuries, together with Willibrord's veneration, was the Celtic monastic tradition of working hard (in this case, in the moors), reading the Bible and praying the psalms of David, and caring for the sick and the poor.
 Godebald's text of 1125 allowed the abbot to have certain possessions, in order to guarantee charity and hospitality to poor persons.
 And in 1131, a document by the next bishop already mentioned the infirmary of the abbey.